ConorWilliams/libfork/README.md

 )
 ```

-__NOTE:__ libfork is not currently up-streamed into vcpkg, see `packages/vcpkg` for an example of how to incorporate libfork as a custom overlay.
+__NOTE:__ libfork is currently [under review](https://github.com/microsoft/vcpkg/pull/37048) to be up-streamed into vcpkg.
+For now see `packages/vcpkg` for an example of how to incorporate libfork as a custom overlay.

 <!--
 #### Conan2